azmozaffari/VAE/README.md

 I got some ideas from https://github.com/L1aoXingyu/pytorch-beginner/blob/master/08-AutoEncoder/Variational_autoencoder.py to write the code.

-The advantage of VAE in comparison to GAN is its smoothness to generate the samples from the Gaussian noise
+The advantage of VAE in comparison to GAN is its smoothness to generate samples out of the Gaussian noise

-First train the model by running train.py
+First, train the model by running train.py

-Then generate the samples by running test.py
+Then, generate the samples by running test.py

 ![Screenshot](image.png)